 10

-Maximum number of passwords the system remembers
+Maximum number of previous passwords remembered.

 Account Lockout Policy for VMware Aria Automation